UVA Logo

 UVA Emblem

 Both the university and its sports teams have distinctive signs.
 Although they were not immediately adopted, they reflect the ideological essence of the trajectory of these organizations.
 The institution of higher education is based on ancient historical roots and looks to the future, as evidenced by the Rotunda, modeled on the Roman Pantheon.
-It has a round shape – uniting, which makes everyone equal members of the university community and the scientific world.
+It has a round shape – uniting- making everyone equal members of the university community and the scientific world.
 The sports logo is also based on the origins: it uses the image of the Cavaliers, who were supporters of the Royalists.

 UVA Symbol